 The Gupta Empire is falling

-At least eight businesses in the Gupta empire filed for business rescue this week.
-This means that the empire once worth hundreds of millions of rand is now worthless.
+The once-powerful Gupta empire is collapsing, with at least eight businesses filing for business rescue this week.
+This means that the hundreds of millions of rands in this empire have now disappeared.

 “It was inevitable the empire would fall.
 South Africans are fierce defenders of justice.
 With their support OUTA, other civil society organisations and the media have worked tirelessly to expose and oppose their looting and to see justice prevail,” says Ben Theron, OUTA’s COO.